 ESA approval doesn’t just stop with the ESA letter.
 Some housing providers may be unaccommodating and demand additional documentation.
 If this is the case, legitimate ESA doctors will provide ongoing support and documentation as needed.
 Scam companies, on the other hand, often terminate contact once you’ve paid for their fake ESA letter.

-How to Make Sure Everything is Legal
+How to Make Sure Your ESA Letter Is Legal

 Before choosing an online ESA service, do your due diligence and determine whether the company adheres to the appropriate guidelines for ESA letters.
 The most important part is contact with the mental health professional, who not only needs to be certified but also licensed to practice in your state.

 Yes.
 Landlords and housing providers can verify ESA letters by checking the following.
-They can also request additional proof where needed.

-• The ESA letter is written on official letterhead paper.
+- The ESA letter is written on official letterhead paper.

-Are ESA Letters Obtained Online Valid?
+Are Online ESA Letters Legal?

 According to the US Department of Housing, health professionals and board-certified doctors are permitted to provide ESA services remotely.
 In fact, many mental health therapists provide their services online.